MicrosoftDocs/bot-docs/articles/v4sdk/skill-actions-in-dialogs.md

 ## Application configuration

-1. Optionally, add the skill's app ID and password to the skill's configuration file.
+1. Optionally, add the skill's identity information to the skill's configuration file.
-   (If either the skill or skill consumer uses an app ID and password, both must.)
+   (If either the skill or skill consumer specifies an identity, both must.)

 1. If you're using the LUIS model, Add the LUIS app ID, API key, and API host name.